-The primary chemical of concern in Budd Inlet is dioxin. a legacy of preserving pilings in the past with creosote.
+The primary chemical of concern in Budd Inlet is dioxin, a legacy of preserving pilings.
 Concentrations at the head of East Bay exceed 200 ppt in surface layers and 1000 ppt in subsurface layers.
 The standard for open water disposal is 3.5 ppt.
 For MTCA cleanup sites 11 ppt.

 Dioxin is probably the most biologically damaging non-radioactive chemical known.
 Its effects can be quantified in parts per trillion.
 These include cancer, birth defects and endocrine disorders.

 The term dioxin actually refers to a group of chemicals.
 By definition we’d begin with the simple chemical compound C₄H₄O₂, furans being C₄H₄O.
 In the toxic forms, polychlorinated dibenzodioxin and polychlorinated dibenzofuran, one or more hydrogen is replaced with chlorine.
 The EPA calculates toxic equivalency (TEQ) values for each member of this category where the more toxic TCDD is expressed as 1.0 and less toxic as fractions.

 Budd Inlet is also contaminated with PCBs, polychlorinated biphenyls, which also have a chemical structure made up of carbon, hydrogen and chlorine.
 Chlorine is a halogen, the second from the right column on a periodic table.
 Other halogens include bromine and fluorine, chemicals we find in fire retardants and fire fighting foam and food packaging.
 All of these chemicals are similar in structure and can pose similar risks.
 They can damage the double helix.
 Sometimes referred to as forever chemicals they don’t exist in nature and nature is very poor at breaking them down.
 They have a “common spectrum of responses”… they work together and their cumulative toxicity should be considered as a group.